Building a Human‑in‑the‑Loop Editor with LangGraph¶

 raise ValueError("Failed to parse the JSON")

-This agent performs diagnostics on the extracted text and returns minimal, actionable fixes (not rewrites)
+This agent performs diagnostics on the extracted text and returns minimal, actionable fixes rather than full rewrites.

 def identify_text_issues(text_extracts: List[Dict[str, str]]) -> List[Dict[str, str]]: